 It’s the little things that count.
 And when it comes to self-care, this saying couldn’t be any more true.

-Despite what Instagram would have us believe, it’s not all about lavish trips to the day spa or lying on a beach in the Bahamas.
+Despite what Instagram would have us believe, it’s not all about lavish trips to the day spa or lying on a beach in Queensland.

-It can be as simple as catching up with a friend for coffee, or taking a moment to enjoy the (albeit rare right now) sunshine.
+It can be as simple as catching up with a friend for coffee, getting enough sleep, staying on top of your household chores, exercising regularly and eating well, or taking a moment to enjoy the outdoors.
 It’s about nourishing your mental, physical and emotional health.

 1. Be realistic with your study schedule